score-spec/score.dev/content/blog/community-spotlight-score-flyio/index.md

   memory = "256MB"
 {{</ highlight >}}

 Note that Fly only allocates unit CPUs and memory in chunks of 256MB, so our memory request has been rounded up.
+Also note that the `OVERRIDE_POSTGRES` variable is not in this manifest, since we will be installing it as an application secret during deploy.

-We're going to deploy this app with all the default CLI behavior.
-This will automatically allocate a shared public IPv4 address, DNS, and two Machines running the container.
+We can deploy our app using the Fly CLI or by using the `--deploy` flag after `generate`.
+This will call the `fly` CLI behavior and automatically allocate a shared public IPv4 address, DNS, and two Machines running the container.

 {{< highlight shell >}}
-$ fly deploy -c fly_demo-app.toml
+$ score-flyio generate score.yaml --deploy
 ...
 Provisioning ips for score-blog-demo-app
   Dedicated ipv6: 2a09:8280:1::60:b993:0